astorm/Pulsestorm/README.markdown

 Build Instructions
 --------------------------------------------------
+(Like most build scripts, this is a little janky.
+Better methods are more than welcome)

 The folder structure of this repository mirrors a standard Magento community edition install.
 To build individual modules, simply run to the bash build scripts located at the root of the project

 	$ cd /path/to/checkout